weleoka/ardeidae_py/README.md

 This is for learning purposes whereby simple data packets can be sent and recieved.
 The recommended tool to complement this experiment is Wireshark.

-All servers and clients are optimised for python 3.
+All servers and clients strive to confirm to python 3 standards.

 ## TCP
 ### Server
-Execute with shellscript: ./tcpser.sh tcpser just echos back the clients command.
-The tcpSer Advanced accepts arguments.
+Execute as hellscript: ./tcpser.py tcpser just echos back the clients command.
+Or if an integer is entered at the prompt then the server will generate a file of the corresponding number of characters and send that file to client.
 Server default listening port: 8120

 ### Client
-Execute client with bashscript ./tcpcli.sh
+Execute client as shellscript ./tcpcli.py

 ### Advanced Client/Server  TCP:
 Look in the client code for HOST, PORT variable and change the values so that they correspond with the server which you are trying to connect to.